gsi-ee/go4/README.txt

      3) Install ROOT from RPM packages.
 There are Linux distributions, where ROOT is available in form of precompiled package.
 Normally it should be enough to install such package on the system.
+  To use http connection to the go4 analysis, http plugin of ROOT should be compiled.
+To enable its compilation, one should call:

+     shell> ./configure --enable-http

   Check, that ROOT installed correctly, by calling:

      shell> root-config --version